 Some businesses also use compound monthly growth rate (CMGR) to show growth over a given number of months.
 CMGR can also be used to predict likely performance over the next few months.

-(value of last month in range value of first month in range)1/number of months-1
+(value of last month in-range value of the first month in range)1/number of months-1

 For example, if the dealership sold 30 cars in January and 48 in May, there is a 5-month interval.
 The CMGR would be: